Back to School with... Paulien Bremmer

 But is this truly just?
 And does this way of working align with the urgent issues and transitions of our time?
 Shouldn't we focus on other values instead of primarily those of money?
 Can we move beyond a system that seems unshakable and believe in an alternative?

-In this series of three evenings, curated by Architect Paulien Bremmer, we will explore these questions and discuss alternatives - then, now, and in the future.
+In this series of three evenings, we will explore these questions and discuss alternatives - then, now, and in the future.

 About Paulien Bremmer